Fusing Blockchain and AI with Metaverse: A Survey: Challenges and Open Issues

 }

 {

-In addition, the transaction volume and frequency occurred in metaverse will become extremely much higher than that happened in physically world.
-Thus, how to support such high-volume and high-frequency transactions remains a challenging problem in future metaverse.
+In addition, the transaction volume and frequency that occurred in the metaverse will become extremely much higher than happened in the physical world.
+Thus, how to support such high-volume and high-frequency transactions remains a challenging problem in the future metaverse.
 Another issue related to future metaverse might be the inflation caused by massive cryptocurrency supplements in a decentralized economy system built upon blockchain and AI technologies.

 }